A Multimodal Depth-Aware Method For Embodied Reference Understanding: Experimental Results

-\textbf{Results.} Our baseline model achieves competitive performance compared to the previous model~\cite{li2023understanding}.
+\textbf{Results.} We present quantitative results in Table \ref{tab:comparison_iou}.
+The first section of the table reports results from recent LMMs~\cite{steiner2024paligemma, bai2025qwen2} and the SOTA open-set object detector Grounding DINO~\cite{liu2024grounding}.
+We evaluate these models without finetuning to leverage their zero-shot capabilities.
+The second section summarizes results from recent prior works on this task.
+The third section presents the performance of our models.
+Here, \textit{baseline} refers to straightforward training of our architecture with YouRefIt dataset; \textit{Only Aug} corresponds to $M_{aug}$ trained with text augmented data; \textit{Only Depth} shows the performance of $M_{depth}$; and \textit{Full} represents the combination of $M_{aug}$ and $M_{depth}$ with the DADM.
+Our baseline model achieves competitive performance compared to the previous model~\cite{li2023understanding}.
 The $M_{aug}$ model clearly outperforms it at the $0.25$ and $0.50$ IoU thresholds.
 Although $M_{depth}$ is less accurate than the augmented model overall, analysis of its outputs reveals that in critical cases, where most models fail due to missing depth information, it performs robustly thanks to depth awareness.
-This motivates combining $M_{depth}$ with $M_{aug}$.
-However, trainin $M_{depth}$ with augmented data harms the performance.
+This motivates training $M_{depth}$ with augmented data, however, it harms the performance.
 Therefore, we introduce DADM, we obtain a substantial performance boost and achieve SOTA performance with \textit{Full} model, except for \textit{small} and \textit{medium} objects at $0.75$ threshold.
 The evaluated LMMs perform significantly worse than our proposed method.
-We further evaluate our full model on the unseen and more challenging ISL pointing dataset \cite{constantin2022interactive}, comparing its performance against the previous best perfomed models.
-The results show that our model surpasses both Touch-Line models and LMMs by a large margin at $IoU=0.25$ and $IoU=0.50$ thresholds, while achieving comparable performance at $IoU = 0.75$ with LMMs and Touch-line-VTL.
+We further evaluate our full model on the unseen and more challenging ISL pointing dataset \cite{constantin2022interactive}.
+The results show that our model surpasses both Touch-Line models and LMMs by a large margin at $IoU=0.25$ and $IoU=0.50$ thresholds, while achieving comparable performance at $IoU = 0.75$.
 Note that the $0.75$ threshold primarily reflects the precision of predicted bounding box coordinates.
 Our model is more accurate in identifying the correct target object in the scene, though it occasionally produces slightly less precise bounding boxes.
 In Fig. \ref{fig:results}, we present qualitative results together with the predicted depth maps.

 \textbf{Ablation Study for Decision Method in DADM.} The first part of Table \ref{tab:ablation_DADM_method} presents an ablation study of different decision strategies within DADM. \texttt{A} selects the top-1 predictions from both models and chooses the box with the shortest distance to the pointing line. \texttt{B}, instead, selects the box with the largest overlap in pixels with the pointing line.
 Finally, \texttt{C} normalizes this overlap by bounding-box size and selects the box with the highest percentage.
 While all methods yield performance gains, our proposed DADM achieves the most significant improvement.